Syphon/Processing/README.md

 Processing
 ==========

-Syphon Implementation for Processing 2.0
+Syphon library for Processing 2.0 and up.

 Getting Started:
 ====

-* After cloning the repository, use ```git submodule update --init``` to pull in the <a href="https://github.com/Syphon/Java">Java</a> repos
+* After cloning the repository, use ```git submodule update --init``` to pull in the <a href="https://github.com/Syphon/Java">Java</a> repo.

-* Set the appropriate paths in the resources/build.properties file
+* Set the appropriate paths in the resources/build.properties file.

 * For example, in order to update the Java sumbodule with the latest upstream changes and then commit the update, you would do: